Toyota Tercel: Second generation (L20; 1982)

 The new Tercel 4WD was built from existing pieces in the Toyota inventory.
 The engine, transaxle and front-wheel-drive system were from the existing Tercel; the longitudinally mounted engine made such a conversion a simple affair.
 The coil-sprung, live rear axle and the drive shaft was taken from the rear-wheel drive Corolla.
 The only major part specifically designed for the new Tercel 4WD was the transfer case, built into the transmission.
 The transfer case provides the driver with three different power arrangements: Normally, the car is operated with front-wheel drive.
 When the driver pulls the 4WD selector lever back into four-wheel drive, or presses a button on the gear selector for the automatic transmission, front and rear differentials are driven at the same RPM via a direct mechanical coupling.
 There is no conventional center differential, so the four-wheel-drive system can be used only on loose or slippery road surfaces (such as snow, gravel, or sand); otherwise the drivetrain experiences severe wear, and handling is compromised.
 The third power option (which was only available on the six-speed manual) is low range.
 This is not the same as the low-range power option found in a truck or conventional SUV, as the Tercel lacks a high-range-low-range transfer case.
 When the lever is placed in four-wheel-drive mode it becomes possible to down shift the vehicle from first to EL.

 In 1985, there were minor changes to gear ratios and to the grille design, and the interior was updated in 1986.
 The Tercel wagon (and four-door sedan in Japan) continued with the same design until February 1988 (when the Sprinter Carib was replaced by a larger, Corolla-based design), while the sedans and hatchbacks moved on to the newer design.

+In 2025, CBC in Canada reported on a man whose Tercel wagon had been driven over 1,253,070 km and was still in operation.